Ooblek/Boids/README.md

 # Boids
-Boids using Craig reynolds' steering behaviours using Processing
+Boids using Craig reynolds' steering behaviours in Processing